eliasturk/lelo555/README.md

-- 👋 Hi, I’m Elias Turk,25 years old master's student in Big Data Analytics and Management.
+- 👋 Hi, I’m Elias Turk,25 years data analytics enthusiast.
 - 👀 I’m interested in data analytics and artificial intelligence,i love basketball,muay thai and music.
-- 🌱 I’m currently learning data analytics in turkey and also taking the google data analyst professional certificate.
+- 🌱 I’m currently master's graduate in Big Data Analytics and Management and just started taking the google data analyst professional certificate.
 - 💞️ I’m looking to collaborate on finding new opportunities in building a promising career in the mentioned field above.
-- 📫 How to reach me : elias.turk@bahcesehir.edu.tr
+- 📫 How to reach me : elieturk55@gmail.com

 <!---
 lelo555/lelo555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.